opentensor/developer-docs/docs/keys/handle-seed-phrase.md

 - Shares can be safely distributed across multiple locations or people.

 Cons:
+- Imposes additional operational complexity.
 - Stored secret is no longer human readable.
-- Imposes additional operational complexity.
+Can be remedied with [slip39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md).

 Tools:

-- [EasyShamirEncode CLI](https://github.com/MichaelTrestman/EasyShamirEncode/tree/main): A handy CLI wrapper around the [sssa-golang](https://github.com/SSSaaS/sssa-golang) implementation of SSS.
+- [`sssa-golang`](https://github.com/SSSaaS/sssa-golang): An implementation of Shamir's Secret Sharing Algorithm in Go.
+- [Banana Split](https://github.com/paritytech/banana_split): Open source tool that uses a variation of SSS to split a seed phrase into QR codes.
 - [PyCryptodome SSS](https://pycryptodome.readthedocs.io/en/latest/src/protocol/ss.html): A Python-based implementation of the Shamir scheme.